Jasmit22/LibraryInventory/README.md

    - b.
 Click "Add Another Book" to restart this walkthrough for another book
    - c.
 Click "Keep Editing" to modify or fix any mistakes that might have been made (Under construction) 🚧

-## Walkthrough 2b: Add a Book to the System using Scanner
+## ➕Walkthrough 2b: Add a Book to the System using Scanner

 1. Click "Add Book" on the left bar or press Alt (or Option ⌥ on Mac) + A
 2. Click the "Scan Book" button to simulate a scanner scanning the barcode of a book